-Sailors will no longer do crunches for 2 minutes; crunches will be replaced by plank pose.
+Sailors no longer will do crunches for two minutes; crunches will be replaced by plank pose.
 Also, a bike or rowing test can replace the running test.
 Navy officials have not said exactly when the change is set to take place; a study that will help inform new scoring rules is expected to wrap up in April 2020.

 More details on the standards for passing and maxing these new changes will be updated later with new charts.

 Changes are coming, but you cannot think that they will make this test easier.
 Quite the contrary: Differences in the way you perform an exercise can make it more challenging than before.
 Fail to practice the changes below, and you may fail your first PFA -- even if you could pass the other test easily.